According to the American Psychiatric Association, millions of Americans suffer from an eating disorder and anyone can be affected.

 Anorexia Nervosa — Someone with anorexia may show any of the following:

-- Dramatic weight loss and refusal to maintain a body weight that is healthy for his/her height
+- Dramatic weight loss and refusal to maintain a body weight that is healthy

 - Wearing baggy clothes or layers to hide body shape